FuelLabs/sway-applications/APPLICATION_PROGRESS.md

 - Move `count_approvals` to `utils` when libraries support storage access
   - The keyword `break` is implemented, uncomment and use in fn
 - Needs to use vec instead of arrays but cannot test in SDK
-- Only basic functionality is implemented
+- Only basic functionality is implemented (lots more to do as listed in issues)
   - Cannot make arbitrary calls yet, work is being done in Sway which hopefully resolves this

 #### User Interface ❌

-- Not under development
+- Not under development at this time

 #### Tests

 ##### Rust ❌

 - Needs vec support to test, partial tests written for basic functionality in draft PR
-- Also outdated version
+- Need to bump SDK version once the repo catches up

 ##### Typescript ❌

-- Does not exist
+- Not under development at this time

 #### Documentation ❌